hojahoja/Nodetalk/README.md

 ### 4.4 With Shell Scripts

 Run `serverpush.sh` to update the server with local changes from your files.
+On first run it will ask for your username and add them to a local .env file.
+On subsequent runs it will check for your username in the .env.

 `start.sh` will start the main process on each server with unique node ID and leaves them running.
 It will create a .txt file to track the process id on each server.